 Expertise and experience count

 Private placements demand extensive due diligence, and this responsibility falls on the buyer.
-Investors must have considerable legal, credit and back office resources and expertise in order to effectively evaluate, negotiate, underwrite, price and monitor private placements.
+Investors must have considerable legal, credit, operations and trade settlement resources and expertise in order to effectively evaluate, negotiate, underwrite, price and monitor private placements.
 Building those capabilities requires time and resources, which is why a relationship with an experienced firm that provides such expertise is so valuable.

 Creating a strong private placement portfolio takes time.
 Investors must be selective and attentive once the investment is part of their portfolio.
 Proactive credit monitoring, ongoing review of covenant compliance, and periodic valuation analysis are necessary exercises in maintaining a healthy private portfolio.